 Due to my dietary issues, I can't eat the canned stuff anymore (nor the bread sailboats, depending on the type of bread, for that matter).
-Although, having made tomato soup myself with my Instant Pot and Slow Cooker, I can't say I ever want to eat the canned stuff again, although it is pretty convenient to have on hand.
+Although, having made tomato soup myself with my Instant Pot and slow cooker, I can't say I ever want to eat the canned stuff again, although it is pretty convenient to have on-hand.

 Otherwise, to keep this recipe low FODMAP, I have added an option to use 6 cups of chopped common tomatoes instead of the canned diced tomatoes.
 I have tested this recipe using both canned and fresh and think both soups taste equally as delicious.
 Jeff actually preferred the version using fresh tomatoes.

-Instant Pot Tomato Soup
+Low FODMAP Instant Pot Tomato Soup

 Unlike most of my other recipes that are primarily meat-focused, produce is the star of this recipe.
 I can tolerate and prefer to use canned tomatoes as it makes things so much easier, but as mentioned above, if needing to use the low FODMAP option, the version with chopped tomatoes is just as yummy (yummier in Jeff's opinion).
 If using the chopped tomatoes, try to save as much juice from them as possible to add to the soup.
 Scrape it off your cutting board with a knife into the Instant Pot or Slow Cooker.

 To add some oniony flavor without onions, I use the dark green leaves of a leek and finely chop them.
 I actually prefer cooking with leeks now over onions as they don't make me cry when I chop them, and the onion flavor is more subtle, which I find ideal.